PriNova/CodyArchitect/README.md

 ## Contribution Guidelines

 At this early stage of development, I am not accepting pull requests.
 However, I welcome feedback, suggestions, and bug reports through the issue tracker.
 Your input is valuable in shaping the future of CodyArchitect.

-## Sponsorship

-If you find CodyArchitect valuable and would like to support its ongoing development, I am open to sponsorship.
-Your support will help me dedicate more time and resources to enhancing the program's features and functionality.
-Please reach out to me directly to discuss sponsorship opportunities or use the sponsor button at the top.

 ## License